wilvk/sample-deploy-pipeline/handling-secrets.md

 # Conclusion:

-This demonstration shows two ways of storing secrets:
+This section has shown two ways of storing secrets:

-- Ansible Vault
+- Using Ansible Vault to encrypt our database credentials with a password.
-- Jenkins Credential Store
+- Using Jenkins Credential Store to store our Ansible Vault password and then use this password to deecrypt our database credentials